camronh/WiseGuy-Blog/docs/blog/posts/Financial_Analysis.md

   - AI Applications
   - Personal Finance
   - Technology Experiments
-og_image: ./financial_analysis/robotaccountant.png
 ---

-# I Handed Over My Finances to the Top 3 AI Models
+# Handing Over My Wallet to AI: Which Model Gave the Best Financial Advice?

 ![AI Financial Advisors](./financial_analysis/robotaccountant.png)

-Managing personal finances isn't just about numbers—it's about making countless decisions every day, from the morning coffee run to long-term investment strategies.
-As artificial intelligence continues to reshape our world, I wondered: could AI help make these decisions easier?
-To find out, I conducted an experiment that would either validate AI's potential as a financial advisor or expose its limitations.

-I exported 90 days of my personal financial transactions from RocketMoney and presented them to three AI heavyweights: ChatGPT, Claude, and Gemini.
-Each AI was tasked with analyzing my spending habits and creating a comprehensive financial plan.
-The results?
-Let's just say not all AI models are created equal when it comes to number crunching.

-## The Challenge
+Ever looked at your bank account and thought "I should probably talk to a personal financial advisor" — but then remembered that good advisors charge anywhere from $150 to $300 per hour?
+For most of us, professional financial advice feels like a luxury we can't justify.
+But we shouldn't have to wait until we're rich to get good financial advice!

+That's where AI might change everything.
+Instead of paying hundreds per hour for financial advice, what if you could get personalized insights for the cost of a ChatGPT Plus subscription?
+To test this possibility, I connected [RocketMoney](https://www.rocketmoney.com/) to all my accounts—checking, credit cards, investments, the works—and exported 90 days of transaction data.
+Then I fed this financial snapshot to three AI heavyweights: [ChatGPT](https://openai.com/), [Claude](https://www.anthropic.com/claude), and [Gemini](https://gemini.google.com/).

+But this isn't just about which AI is "smarter."
+Each platform brings different tools and features that the model can use to analyze the data.
+I asked each to analyze my spending and create a comprehensive financial plans and reports, just like a human advisor would.

 I kept it simple.
 Each AI received the same prompt:

 > You are an expert personal finance manager and wealth advisor.
 I have included my last 90 days of transactions.
 I need you to do an analysis of my current financial situation and give me a report and wealth plan.
 Keep in mind this csv is a consolidation for all of my accounts and includes transfers and credit card payments provided by RocketMoney.

-Let's see how each AI tackled this challenge.
+The results?
+Let's just say one AI saved me more money in potential insights than a year's worth of its subscription costs—while another couldn't even handle the basics.
+Here's what happened when I turned my finances over to the machines.

 ## ChatGPT: A Mixed Bag of Analysis

-ChatGPT allows you to upload files, but their strongest model (GPT-o1) doesn't support file uploads yet.
-So I opted to use GPT-4o with Canvas, as my model of choice.
+Everybody knows ChatGPT already, so I'll skip the introduction.
+ChatGPT allows you to upload files, but their strongest model (GPT-o1) doesn't support file uploads yet so I opted to use GPT-4o as my model of choice.

 The analysis began promisingly.
-ChatGPT quickly parsed my CSV file and showed me its understanding of the data structure by listing the columns.
+ChatGPT used python to quickly parse my CSV file and showed me its understanding of the data structure by listing the columns.

 It then produced a "Financial Summary" with my total income, expenses, and net balance.
-However, the numbers were significantly off base—likely because it counted both credit card charges and their payments as separate expenses.
+The numbers were significantly off base—likely because it counted both credit card charges and their payments as separate expenses.

 Next came a breakdown of spending by category, presented in an interactive spreadsheet.
-The spreadsheet even had an expand feature for a full-screen view with cell selection capabilities:
+The spreadsheet even had an Expand feature for a full-screen view that even let you select and reference specific cells:

 ![Expanded view of spending categories](./financial_analysis/spending_breakdown.png)

-I love the way ChatGPT presents the data in a spreadsheet-like format.
+I do love the way ChatGPT presents the data in a spreadsheet-like format.
 It's easy to see the data and it's easy to interact with.
 The data wasn't particularly useful since I already have RocketMoney for category breakdowns, plus it includes credit card payments and transfers.
 ChatGPT wrapped up with some suggestions for next steps:

 > I've provided you with a summary of your financial situation over the last 90 days, including total income, expenses, net balance, and a detailed breakdown of spending by category.
 >